 We want our customers to be completely satisfied with their purchase.
 If for any reason you are not happy with your movie poster, we offer a 30-day return policy.
 Simply contact our customer service team and they will guide you through the process.

-If you would like to exchange your movie poster for a different one, please follow the same process as a return and specify which poster you would like instead.
-Please note that any price differences between posters will need to be paid by the customer.
+If you would like to exchange your movie poster for a different one, please follow the same process and let us know.
+We can place the poster that you would to exchange on hold until your return in received.

-Our goal is to make sure every customer is happy with their purchase and we will do our best to accommodate any concerns or issues.
+Our goal is to make sure every customer is happy with their purchase and we will do our best to accommodate any concerns / issues and requests.

 Thank you for choosing Movie Posters Australia!